 11. The façade of the building looked quite different upon completion

 One of the most fascinating facts about the Panthéon in Paris is that the façade of the structure was changed shortly after the building was completed.
 It originally featured big windows which brought light into the church’s interior.

-Because the purpose of the church was changed and the building was turned into a mausoleum, these windows were bricked up in order to prevent light from entering the building.
-This was purposely done in order to give the interior a gloomy appearance.
+Because the purpose of the church was changed and the building was turned into a mausoleum, these windows were bricked up to prevent light from entering the building.
+This was purposely done to give the interior a gloomy appearance.